-After manual charging, d.h.w. heating always remains on, that is, irrespective of whether or not it was off or already on before manual charging was started.
+After manual charging, d.h.w. heating always remains on, irrespective of whether or not it was switched on before the manual charging.

 If d.h.w. heating shall be switched off again after manual charging, the button must be pressed again after it flashes (button extinguishes).